 Did you know that there were resistance riots in the ghettos during the time this occurred?
 There were some Jewish people that resisted and fought back against the oppression from the Nazi Germans.

 Things I would certainly keep in mind when you go is that it’s really crowded on weekends.
-My husband and I went on a Saturday, since were both off and man, was it crowded.
+My husband and I went on a Saturday since were both off and man, was it crowded.
 There were school groups there, which I think made the size that much bigger and for someone that isn’t a huge fan of crowds, at some points it felt a bit overwhelming.
 However, it didn’t take away from the museum and how impressive it was.
-Eventually I realized the trick is to kind of follow along the side where the exhibits are.
+Eventually, I realized the trick is to kind of follow along the side where the exhibits are.
 Meaning, I basically walked right next to where the exhibits were, so I could see them and eventually there was a sort of line that formed where we began walking in straight lines along it rather than people randomly cutting in front of you to see certain sights.
 Once I figured this out, it helped make the large crowds at certain exhibits more manageable.

 One of the things that I liked about this museum that it was very informative.
-They gave a really thorough explanation of life before the Holocaust, how there were Jewish people in Africa, how semitism in that region began, the holocaust, the camps, and WW2.
-It even included information about other genocides happening such as what’s going on Syria and what happened in the Khmer Rouge in Cambodia.
-As someone who works directly with families who have lived and escaped the Khmer Rouge, I was especially grateful of their acknowledgement of these genocides that have and some that still are occurring.
+They gave a really thorough explanation of life before the Holocaust, how there were Jewish people in Africa, how anti-semitism in that region began, the holocaust, the camps, and WW2.
+It even included information about other genocides happening such as what’s going on in Syria and what happened in the Khmer Rouge in Cambodia.
+As someone who works directly with families who have lived and escaped the Khmer Rouge, I was especially grateful of their acknowledgment of these genocides that have and some that still are occurring.

 We concluded our visit by going to this place called “Seoul Spice” in Washington, DC.
 I initially described it as Korean/Mexican fusion, but it was more of a Korean-BBQ meets Chipotle kind of deal.
 They sold Korean burritos (named kurritos – but look like giant kimbap rolls), Korean tacos, and Korean bowls (kurrito bowls).
 You could mix in whatever you wanted that they had available – just as you would at Chipotle or a Subway.
 They had kimchi, scallions, sirracha mayo, cilantro lime ranch (which was actually pretty good), bulgogi/beef, spicy pork/jeyuk gui, chicken/dak kalbi, dubu/tofu, and other delicious items.
 You could make your own or order a pre-made option.